 - Trade liberalization.
 Trade liberalization has expanded regional trade (largely through a customs union with the EU on January 1, 1996) and generally opened up trade opportunities in international markets.
-Indeed, it is expected that continued free access to large, stable EU markets, and reduced tariff and import duties will raise exports and enhance competition in domestic markets in the longer term.
-As a result of this economic integration, pressure will undoubtedly grow for Turkish goods to meet international environmental standards. - Divestitude.
-State-owned enterprises have been a major drain on the budget and the economy for years because of low productivity, allocative inefficiency and a heavy fiscal burden.
-The Government's primary policy instrument for tackling this problem is divestiture through privatization and closure.
+Indeed, it is expected that continued free access to large, stable EU markets, and reduced tariff and import duties will raise exports and enhance competition in domestic markets in the longer As a result of this economic integration, pressure undoubtedly will grow for goods Turkish to meet international environmental standards. - Divestitude.
+State-owned enterprises have been a major drain on the budget and the economy for years because of productivity, allocative inefficiency and a heavy fiscal The Government's burden. primary policy instrument for tackling this problem divestiture through privatization and closure.
 The privatization process might be an effective tool for better definition of environmental liabilities.
-While the legal and administrative mechanisms are in place, implementation has been ad-hoc.
-Legal and political challenges have repeatedly disrupted the process and there has recently been an excessive focus on using proceeds to finance the budget deficit. - Regional policies.
+While the legal and administrative mechanisms are in place. implementation has been ad-hoc.
+Legal and political challenges have repeatedly disrupted the process and there has recently been an excessive focus on using proceeds to finance the budget deficit.

+Regional policies.
 The Government recently created a Regional Development Program for 38 relatively less-developed provinces with a population of 5.2 million (1990 census).
-It includes special employment packages, plans to target public funds for social and environmental needs, and incentives to attract private investment.
-The Southeast Anatolia Project (GAP) within the program will have substantial environmental implications, due to the construction of 22 dams and 19 hydroelectric plants, it will expand irrigation from 4.6 million hectares of land to 6.2 million hectares, and generate much more power.
-It is expected this will also cause the population to increase to over 9 million by 2005 (a 35% hike).
+It includes special employment packages, plans to target public funds for social and environmental needs. and incentives to attract private The Southeast investment.
+Anatolia Project (GAP) within the program will have substantial environmental implications. due the to construction of 22 dams and 19 hydroelectric plants, it will expand irrigation from 4.6 million hectares of land to 6.2 million hectares, and generate much more power. expected this will also cause the population to increase to over 9 million by 2005 (a 35% hike).